Parisians express relief, want justice after Abdeslam arrest

 Abdeslam, 26, the first suspected active participant taken alive, was questioned by police on Saturday after spending the night in hospital with a slight leg wound and will be presented to magistrates later in the day.

-He was captured after a shootout in Brussels on Friday afternoon during a raid on an apartment in Abdeslam's home neighbourhood of Molenbeek.
+He was captured after a shootout in Brussels on Friday afternoon during a raid on an apartment in Abdeslam's home neighborhood of Molenbeek.

 "Currently in police custody with four individuals, Abdeslam will have to answer to French justice for his acts," Interior Minister Bernard Cazeneuve said after an emergency cabinet meeting in Paris.

-"It is an important blow to the terrorist organisation Daesh in Europe," he said, using the Arabic acronym for Islamic State, which claimed responsibility for the attacks that killed 130 people.
+"It is an important blow to the terrorist organization Daesh in Europe," he said, using the Arabic acronym for Islamic State, which claimed responsibility for the attacks that killed 130 people.

 On Saturday, a trickle of people came to a makeshift memorial in Paris that has engulfed the monument at Place de la Republique, near the scene of much of the bloodshed, to pay their respects to the victims.

-"When we see the horrible things that took place here in our city, it's really a relief," said Emilien Bouthillier, who works in the neighbourhood where many of the attacks took place.
+"When we see the horrible things that took place here in our city, it's really a relief," said Emilien Bouthillier, who works in the neighborhood where many of the attacks took place.

 "I can't wait for Belgium to transfer and return him to France so he can be tried the way he should be so justice will be served.
 That way, I hope, these horrors won't be reproduced ever again."